toru173/polyglot/README.md

 [Running on macOS](!https://www.github.com/toru173/polyglot/images/macos.png)

 ## How does it work?
-We can combine the two because a line starting with `:; ...(other commands)` is treated as a single line by cmd.exe, but as two lines in a shell script.
-That means we can put in a second command specific to bash, such as a command that captures all of the contents of the script up to a boundary keyword - representing the Batch component of the script - and redirecting it to /dev/null.
+We can combine the two because a line starting with `:; ...(other commands)` is treated as a single line by cmd.exe, but as multiple lines in a shell script.
+That means we can put in additional commands specific to bash, such as a command that captures all of the contents of the script up to a delimiter keyword - representing the Batch component of the script - and redirecting it to /dev/null.
 Execution then proceeds as expected in our chosen *nix shell.

 A simple example polyglot is as follows: